denistrator/resume/README.md

 If you have `Error: Can't find Python executable "python", you can set the PYTHON env variable` try [this](https://github.com/felixrieseberg/windows-build-tools/issues/56#issuecomment-308739624)

-Castom tasks are in './tars/user-tasks', it's `critical`, `minify-html` you can start them using command `tars start taskName`
+Custom tasks are in './tars/user-tasks', it's  `minify-html` you can start them using command `tars start taskName`